rigwild/github-to-openai/README.md

 3. Clearly separate each message so the AI understands the context properly
 4. Ask to complete my next answer

-As an example, this is what the prompt would look like ([PR link]()https://github.com/aws/aws-cdk/pull/23095):
+As an example, this is what the prompt would look like (PR: https://github.com/aws/aws-cdk/pull/23095):

 ```
 This is a conversation on GitHub.
 My username is "rigwild".